ilevd/cwp/README.md

 Indentation-based syntax for [Clojure](https://clojure.org/).

-It is a project for those, who would like to deep into practical dynamic functional programming language - Clojure, but **don't like parentheses**.
-It provides familiar syntax, so it's easy to switch to it, from e.g. Python.
+Clojure is a practical dynamic functional programming language.
+This project provides familiar syntax, so it's easy to switch to it, from e.g. Python.

 Features:
 * Indentation-based, Python-like syntax